WindChill404/Kirby-Squeak-Squad-APWORLD/README.md

   Handy because the in-game collection fills with a delay, so this is the quick way to see what's actually arrived.
 - **`/kss`** — prints the bridge file paths, for troubleshooting.
+- **`/chests`** - this will show how many chests you have opened in the game if you are doing the chests/Daroach goal.

 Keep BizHawk (with the connector running) and the client both open while you play.